What is user-centered design (UCD)?

 So, compared to UCD, HCD may encompass more about the users’ abilities, like human perception, cognition, and decision making — often specifically in the context of designing for experts like pilots or surgeons.
 This HCD framework might also include aspects of human ergonomics, physiology, or sociology which go beyond what many UX researchers examine.

 We need to thoroughly understand the impact of our designs on society, on marginalized folks, and on the natural environment.
-We are facing a time, much like Ken Garland warned about as a manifesto in the 1960s, when we should consider how we can re-focus design on the betterment of humans as a whole.
+We are facing a time in which we should consider how we can re-focus design on the betterment of humans as a whole.

-I realize that considering so many big questions is a big task — but we have to try.
+Considering so many big questions in design is quite a task — but we have to try.
 Our responsibility is to advocate for users, but also, perhaps, sometimes, we are the ones to push for ethics.

-In the end, I don’t mind which words you use when you’re talking about the work, as long as you are doing the work.
+In the end, it doesn't matter which words you use when you’re talking about the work, as long as you are doing the work.

 Bonus: other terms to know